SAP-samples/teched2023-AI284v/exercises/ex5/README.md

 <br>![](/exercises/ex5/images/active.png)

-Congratulations, you have created and activated your custom schema for receipt documents.
+Congratulations, you have created and activated your custom schema for work contract documents.